-Significant Changes in Hazards Statutes, Regulations, Policies, or Case Law §15-10-345 Specific Criteria; Areas of Particular Concern; Coastal Hazards amended DCRM regulations to more strictly follow FEMA criteria for projects within coastal high hazard flood zones.
+Significant Changes in Hazards Statutes, Regulations, Policies, or Case Law

+§15-10-345 Specific Criteria; Areas of Particular Concern; Coastal Hazards amended DCRM regulations to more strictly follow FEMA criteria for projects within coastal high hazard flood zones.
 This does not entirely eliminate development in these high hazard areas, but creates priority categories for usage and development in order to adapt to climate change impacts.
-The outcome of this regulation change is that there is more stringency and scrutiny that DCRM will place on evaluating proposed projects for applicants of the Coastal Hazards APC permit.
-Based on FEMA's flood zones and management standards, such as impact prevention and mitigation, project proponents will need to demonstrate consistency with the regulations prior to beginning the development process.
+Outcomes are that it will be harder to acquire a permit (specifically an APC permit) for development within an area designated in the Coastal Hazard APC unless specific conditions are met.
+Ideally, this will help to create better management practices and prevent poor development within these APCs.
 These are CZM and 309-driven changes as spearheaded by DCRM.